 I am Shirley Dawson and I live in the beautiful Ozark hills of Northwest Arkansas with my husband Mel and my 120-pound baby “Bo”.
 Boaz is our Giant Schnauzer baby.

 I am a retired federal government worker.
-I retired after 33 years service with the FDA (Food and Drug Administration).
+I retired after 33 years of service with the FDA (Food and Drug Administration).
 That was in 2006.
-I worked for FDA many years in the IT field and was involved with computer support, training and webmaster duties.
+I worked for the FDA many years in the IT field and was involved with computer support, training and webmaster duties.
 I also loved computer and graphics software.
 After retirement, I ran my own Photography Studio for several years until health issues required me selling out.
 I’m currently in a wheelchair, have degenerating discs in my lower back; live with fibromyalgia and osteoarthritis in my hips.
 I also have a blood disorder which causes my bone marrow to create too many platelets and they are abnormal also.
 This makes me very much a clotting and stroke risk.
 I have had one stroke after a major surgery and now avoid any type of surgery if possible.
 I have experienced the severe pain of a gout attack also and never want to go through that again.

 Dealing with some of my health issues triggered my researching a healthier lifestyle, especially in the foods I eat.
 Being a type 2 diabetic, on insulin, I have a good reason to learn to eat healthily and control my blood glucose levels.

 One major method of control is being conscious and careful of what I eat every day.
 Foods with high carbs, especially sugars and bread create major issues for me by greatly increasing my pain and inflammation levels.
 I’ve found that eating whole foods (less processed and natural foods) helps me control my BGL (blood glucose level) to a great extent.
 Eating this way also has a positive effect on my swelling and pain.